 - Minimise and manage interruptions to stay in Flow for longer

 - Apply simple effective techniques for goal setting, planning and prioritising tasks

 - How to practice simple mindfulness techniques during the working day for greater focus and productivity

 - Being in a mindful state at work – how to identify your Flow moments

 - Being mindful about what you work on

 - Birkinshaw and Cohen’s technique for identifying low-value tasks.

 You'll work away with tips and techniques for greater focus and greater satisfaction at work.

-Matthew Critchlow, PhD, MD of Thrive and Visiting Lecturer at the University of Westminster.
+Matthew Critchlow, PhD, Managing Director of Kirros & Visiting Lecturer at the University of Westminster.